daleao/sdv/Modules/Combat/README.md

 <details>
 <summary>Coal: 15 damage >> 2 damage</summary>

-Have you ever held a piece of coal?
+<font size="2">Have you ever held a piece of coal?
 That stuff is brittle, and weaker than raw wood, so the damage has been reduced accordingly.
-Not that anybody uses this as ammo anyway.
+Not that anybody uses this as ammo anyway.</font>
 </details>

 <details>

 <summary>Explosive Ammo: 20 damage >> 2 damage</summary>

-Explosive ammo is meant to be used as a mining utility.
+<font size="2">Explosive ammo is meant to be used as a mining utility.
 There's no reason it should also replace your regular ammo.
-The explosion damage has not been changed. *Combine it with the [Rascal](../Professions) to efficiently switch between different ammo.*
+The explosion damage has not been changed. *Combine it with the [Rascal](../Professions) to efficiently switch between different ammo.*</font>
 </details>

 The following new ammos have also been added: